Types of Structures in Luxembourg

-Investment funds may simply take the form of joint ownership but they are often made in the form of limited company with fixed capital (SICAF) or variable capital (SICAV). there is also the possibility of investment companies in risk capital (SICAR).
+Investment funds may simply take the form of joint ownership but they are often made in the form of a limited company with fixed capital (SICAF) or variable capital (SICAV).
+There is also the possibility of investment companies in risk capital (SICAR).

-Societe d’ Investissement a Capital Variable(SICAV) it’s an open investment plan, organized as a company limited by shares, whose principal objective of investing in financial assets.
+- Societe d’ Investissement a Capital Variable(SICAV) is an open investment plan, organized as a company limited by shares, whose principal objective of investing in financial assets.

-Societe D'investissement A Capital Fixe(SICAF) it’s a type of closed investment scheme that also operates as a company limited by shares but it’s mostly used for invest in private placements.
+- Societe D'investissement A Capital Fixe(SICAF) is a type of closed investment scheme that also operates as a company limited by shares but it’s mostly used for investments in private placements.

-Société de Gestion de Patrimoine Familial (SPF) is specially designed for private wealth management and unlike the rest of the funds it allows the individuals to manage their financial assets.
+- Société de Gestion de Patrimoine Familial (SPF) is specially designed for private wealth management and unlike the rest of the funds, it allows individuals to manage their financial assets.
 It can be set up in any other form of legal entity and cannot have a social object covering business activities.
-It is exempt from paying income tax, net wealth tax and municipal business tax.
+It is exempt from paying income tax, net wealth tax, and municipal business tax.

 The Commission de Surveillance du Secteur Financier is the competent authority for the supervision of financial companies, other professionals in the financial sector, mutual funds, asset management companies, pension funds, SICAR.
 It also supervises the markets in financial instruments, including their operators and corporate auditors (auditors).